Aaron98990/ways-of-the-game/restarts.md

 > If, when a goal kick is taken, any opponents are inside the penalty area because they did not have time to leave, the referee allows play to continue.
 If an opponent who is in the penalty area when the goal kick is taken, or enters the penalty area before the ball is in play, touches or challenges for the ball before it is in play, the goal kick is retaken.

 > If, when a free kick is taken, an opponent is closer to the ball than the required distance, the kick is retaken unless the advantage can be applied; but if a player takes a free kick quickly and an opponent who is less than 9.15 m (10 yds) from the ball intercepts it, the referee allows play to continue.
+However, an opponent who deliberately prevents a free kick being taken quickly must be cautioned for delaying the restart of play.

 Please note that a penalty kick and kick-off can never be taken quickly and always require the referee to make a signal (e.g. blow a whistle) before the ball is put into play.